moonlightfox3/libwgpu/README.md

 ## Usage
 Include `libwgpu.js` in an HTML file.
 `libwgpu.js` contains JSDoc documentation on how to use this library.
+The examples also show how to use this library.